 There will be 2 study sites: Columbia University Medical Center (CUMC), New York, US, and the National Institute for Health Research (NIHR) Clinical Investigation Ward (CIW), Cambridge University Hospitals, Cambridge, UK.
 Eligible patients will be recruited from the clinical practices of the study investigators (JAA, CJL, JMP, RF).
 All of the study investigators see a large volume of patients referred for management and treatment of Barrett's esophagus.
 We aim for 20 patients to complete the trial.
 Recruitment progress will be assessed on an ongoing basis.
 Screening and enrollment logs will be regularly reviewed by the investigators.
 Patient withdrawals will be carefully monitored.
-Methods for patients.
+Methods for patient retention will be implemented, including the maintenance of regular contact with study patients.
 The study staff will meet regularly to review issues related to recruitment and retention, identify areas of improvement, and implement appropriate strategies to address any deficiencies.
 Additional recruitment methods such as advertising may be performed by each individual site with the approval of that site's Institutional Review Board or REC.